 Fold3 membership does usually provide a good value for those who will be doing research on military service members, so their rates may be worth checking out.
-But before signing up for a paid membership on Fold3 do be aware that the image you are paying to access may simply be a scanned file containing the same information as in the index.
-Most of the original Civil War service records have not yet been digitized.
+But before signing up for a paid membership on Fold3 do be aware that the image you are paying to access may simply be a scanned file containing the same information as in the FamilySearch index.
+This record still valuable, and having originals is always recommended, but if you are trying to save money it may not be absolutely necessary.
+Also, many of the original Civil War service records have not yet been digitized.
 Read the description of any collection carefully before deciding if it is worth paying for.

 3. Past Voices: We love this collection because it contains hundreds of actual letters from the Civil War era, including those to and from soldiers.
 The site is not the easiest to navigate though so you may want to get familiar with your browser’s “find” function if you are looking for a specific individual.